WHY DID WE NEED THE INDICATE PILOT?

 The generated data aimed to support:

-The demand for product level LCA
+The demand for product level Life Cycle Assessment(LCA)

 The push towards setting WLC benchmarks